 - 1. World Class Content Our content is principle centered and based on natural laws of human behavior and effectiveness.
 When our content is applied consistently in an organization, we believe the culture of that organization will change to enable the organization to achieve their own great purposes.
 Our content is designed to build new skillsets, establish new mindsets, and provide enabling toolsets to our clients. - 2.
 Breadth and Scalability of Delivery Options We have a wide range of content delivery options, including: the All Access Pass and other intellectual property licenses, on-site training, training led through certified facilitators, on-line learning, blended learning, and organization-wide transformational processes, including consulting and coaching. - 3.
-Global Capability We operate three regional sales offices and a government services office in the United States; wholly owned subsidiaries in Australia, China, Japan, and the United Kingdom; and contract with licensee partners who deliver our curriculum and provide services in over 150 other countries and territories around the world. - 4.
+Global Capability We have sales professionals in the United States and Canada who serve clients in the private sector and in governmental organizations; wholly owned subsidiaries in Australia, China, Japan, and the United Kingdom; and we contract with licensee partners who deliver our content and provide services in over 150 other countries and territories around the world. - 4.
 Transformational Impact and Reach We are committed to, and measure ourselves by, our clients' achievement of transformational results.

 We have some of the best-known offerings in the training industry, including a suite of individual-effectiveness and leadership-development training content based on the best-selling books, The 7 Habits of Highly Effective People, The Speed of Trust, and The 4 Disciplines of Execution, and proprietary content in the areas of Execution, Sales Performance, Productivity, Customer Loyalty, and Educational improvement.
-Our offerings are described in further detail at www.franklincovev.com.
+Our offerings are described in further detail at www.franklincovey.com.